Niels Zonneveld

 Niels Zonneveld (born 22 July 1998) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events.
-Nicknamed "Triple Z", he has held a PDC Tour Card since 2019.
-He made his first PDC European Tour semi-final at the 2024 Czech Darts Open.
-He reached his first PDC ranking final at Players Championship 22 on the 2025 PDC Pro Tour.
+Nicknamed "Triple Z", he has been a professional since 2019.
+In his youth career, he won two PDC Development Tours and reached the semi-finals of the 2020 PDC World Youth Championship.
+He contested his first PDC ranking final at Players Championship 22 on the 2025 PDC Pro Tour.
+He has reached the semi-finals of three European Tour events, and was a quarter-finalist at the 2021 World Series Finals.

-In his youth career, Zonneveld won 2 PDC Development Tours and reached the semi-finals of the 2020 PDC World Youth Championship.

 Career

+2018–2021

 Zonneveld started playing on the PDC Development Tour in 2018, picking up his first title on the tour in only his fourth event where he defeated Joe Davis 5–2 in the final.
 At the end of the 2018 Development Tour season, he finished 9th on the Order of Merit ranking.

-He attended European Q-School in 2019, where he won his PDC Tour Card on Day 1, beating Christian Gödl 5–1 in the final.
+Zonneveld attended European Q-School in 2019, where he won his PDC Tour Card on Day 1, beating Christian Gödl 5–1 in the final.
 He made it to the semi finals of the 2020 PDC World Youth Championship but lost to the eventual champion Bradley Brooks 6–1.

 Zonneveld qualified for the 2021 PDC World Darts Championship through the PDPA Rest of the World Qualifier.
 This was his debut at the competition.
 He went out in the first round, being whitewashed by William O'Connor 3–0 in sets.

-He qualified for the 2021 World Series of Darts Finals as one of the four Tour Card holder qualifiers, where he had his deepest run at a PDC televised event.
+After the World Championship, he regained his Tour Card at 2021 Q-School.
+Zonneveld qualified for the 2021 World Series of Darts Finals as one of the four Tour Card holder qualifiers, where he had his deepest run at a PDC major event.
 He reached the quarter finals, including a 6–4 victory over Gary Anderson in the second round.
 His run was ended by Krzysztof Ratajski.